CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 The singing ring(in the crypt).

 Session 25:
-Lady red guard is dead, lord rose blood is dead, vex died and came back to life, Luc saw me and vex come to life and is confused, Uhtred is now Aglekin, the staff was stolen by the cult of Amon.
+Lady red guard is dead, lord rose blood is dead, vex died and came back to life, Luc saw me and vex come to life and is confused, Uhtred is now Brightkin, the staff was stolen by the cult of Amon.
 AKA Uskal.
 Helena was resurrected: Uhtred does not know
 Uhtred got his mother necklace from commander Royce Uhtred does not have his sword- dream sword may be bad that the dream sword is gone.